 Enhanced Due Diligence (EDD) in FinTech

 Enhanced Due Diligence is the process of collecting information about the customer, just like the Customer Due Diligence, but the difference is that EDD is made only for high-risk customers, not for every customer.
 High-risk customers or transactions at FinTech can create big problems, and FinTech can perform EDD procedures to prevent this.
 Political Exposed Persons (PEPs) and their family members or partners should undergo a more comprehensive review process at FinTech.
-EDD allows you to identify risks that cannot be detected by the CDD so that FinTech can protect their business from financial crimes such as money laundering and protect their companies' reputation.
+EDD allows you to identify risks that cannot be detected by the CDD so that FinTech can protect their business from financial crimes such as money laundering and protect their companies' reputations.

 Adverse Media Screening in FinTech